APPENDICES

 Chiassons were some of the earliest Acadians to find refuge in Louisiana:

 Pierre Chiasson, age 36, son of Abraham and grandson of Gabriel dit Pierre of Chignecto, reached New Orleans from Halifax via Cap-Français, St.-Domingue, today's Haiti, in 1765.
-With him were his wife Osite Landry, age 32, son Michel, age 6, infant daughter Marie, nephew Jean-Baptiste, age 3, and brother Paul, age 19, who they had picked up at Cap-Français on their way to Louisiana.
+With him were wife Osite Landry, age 32, son Michel, age 6, infant daughter Marie, and nephew Jean-Baptiste, age 3.
+Also with them was Pierre's brother Paul, age 19, who they had picked up at Cap-Français on their way to Louisiana.
 They settled at Cabanocé/St.-Jacques on the river above New Orleans where 20 Acadians from Georgia had settled the year before.
-Pierre and Paul remained on the river, but Jean-Baptiste, after he came of age, crossed the Atchafalaya Basin to the Opelousas District and started a western branch of the family.
+Pierre and Paul remained on the river, but nephew Jean-Baptiste, after he came of age, crossed the Atchafalaya Basin to the Opelousas District and started a western branch of the family.
 Pierre and Paul had seven sons between them, but most of their sons died young.
 By the eve of the War Between the States, in fact, one line, that of Paul, had disappeared, leaving only its blood, and Pierre's line was barely hanging on in Ascension Parish.

 1

-Oldest son Michel, born in c1759 during Le Grand Dérangement, died at St.-Jacques in September 1777.
-He was only 18 years old and did not marry.
+Oldest son Michel, born in c1759 during Le Grand Dérangement, died at St.-Jacques in September 1777, age 18, and did not marry.

 2

-Jean-Baptiste, sometimes called Baptiste, baptized at St.-Jacques, age unrecorded, in March 1771, married Angélique, also called Leonie Anne and Anne, daughter of fellow Acadian Marcel LeBlanc, at St.-Jacques in April 1792.
+Jean-Baptiste, sometimes called Baptiste, baptized at St.-Jacques, age unrecorded, in March 1771, married Angélique, also called Leonie Anne and Anne, daughter of fellow Acadians Marcel LeBlanc and Marie Breaux, at St.-Jacques in April 1792.
 Their son Jean-Baptiste, fils was born at St.-Jacques in April 1795, Michel le jeune, also called Paul, in June 1797 but died at age 17 in September 1814, Zenon was born in June 1809 but died at age 17 in February 1827, and Louis Charles was born in c1814.
 Their daughters married into the Lacoste and Poirier families.
-Jean Baptiste died near Convent, St. James Parish, in March 1832; he was 63 years old.
+Jean Baptiste died near Convent, St. James Parish, in March 1832, age 63.

 2a

-Jean Baptiste, fils married Francoise, daughter of fellow Acadian Athanase Dugas of Ascension Parish, at the Convent church, St. James Parish, in January 1817.
+Jean Baptiste, fils married Francoise, daughter of fellow Acadians Athanase Dugas and Françoise Broussard of Ascension Parish, at the Convent church, St. James Parish, in January 1817.
 Their son Jean Adrien, called Adrien, was born in Ascension Parish in March 1824.
 They may have had a son named Adrien Charles, born in c1834.
-Jean Baptiste, fils died in Ascension Parish in October 1861; he was 66 years old.
+Jean Baptiste, fils died in Ascension Parish in October 1861, age 66.

-During the War Between the States, Adrien Charles served in Company K of the 8th Regiment Louisiana Infantry, a front-line unit raised in Ascension Parish that fought in Virginia, Maryland, and Pennsylvania--one of Robert E. Lee's Louisiana Tigers.
-According to his service record, Adrien Charles died in a Confederate hospital at Culpepper, Virginia, in May 1862.
-He lies buried in Oakwood Cemetery, Richmond.
+During the War of 1861-65, Adrien Charles served in Company K of the 8th Regiment Louisiana Infantry, raised in Ascension Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
+According to his service record, Adrien Charles died in a Confederate hospital at Culpeper, Virginia, in May 1862.
+He lies buried in Oakwood Cemetery, Richmond, which may mean that he died in a hospital in the Confederate capital, not in Culpeper.

 2b

-Louis Charles died in Ascension Parish in April 1840.
-He was only 27 years old and did not marry.
+Louis Charles died in Ascension Parish in April 1840, age 27, and did not marry.

 3